Trump Retweets Video of White Couple Pointing Guns at Protesters

-On Monday morning — just a day after he tweeted a video of a supporter shouting “white power” — President Trump retweeted a clip of a St. Louis couple who had pointed guns at a group of peaceful protesters on Sunday.
+On Monday morning — just a day after he tweeted a video of a supporter shouting “white power” — President Trump retweeted a clip of a St. Louis couple who had pointed guns at a group of protesters on Sunday.

 The video shows a couple, identified by local media as lawyers Mark and Patrica McCloskey, pacing barefoot around the front of their mansion.
 Mark, in a pastel polo and khakis, is holding a rifle.
 Patricia, in a striped top and cropped pants, carries a pistol.